guofei-tju/Clustering-of-cancer-subtypes/README.md

 ### Run

-The program run on the dataset (LUNG) while printing logs:
+The program runs on the dataset (LUNG) while prints logs:

 ```python
     [cluster: 2, P - value: 0.92260736]